nataliemall/crop_acreages_from_DPR_reports/README.md

 ## Order of Operations
-### Coming soon (late September 2018)
+### Working as of October 2018

+Part 1: Will be converted to a simple datascraper to do all this nonsense for you.
+Stay tuned.
-Part 1: Download data at ftp://transfer.cdpr.ca.gov/pub/outgoing/pur_archives/
+For now: Download data at ftp://transfer.cdpr.ca.gov/pub/outgoing/pur_archives/
 1. Unzip each folder from 1974-2016 (e.g. pur1978.zip)
 2. save each folder as pur_data_raw/pur<year>   ( e.g. pur_data_raw/pur1975)